Cal Ripken Experience Aberdeen

 Where to Eat in Aberdeen

-Aberdeen isn’t a small town, and there is a large selection of chain restaurants within a 10 minute drive of the Cal Ripken Experience.
+Aberdeen is a large town, and there is a large selection of chain restaurants within a 10 minute drive of the Cal Ripken Experience.
 Since we’ve only been there for weekend tournaments, we didn’t get the chance to head out to many restaurants (especially this past weekend, with two kids playing two games each on Saturday).

 Our restaurant choices were based purely on convenience to the Ripken Experience as well as their ability and willingness to handle large groups.
-Because we were there for weekend-only tournaments, there wasn’t a huge amount of downtime.
+Because we have been there for weekend-only tournaments, there wasn’t a huge amount of downtime.

 Applebees was able to accommodate a large group of team members and their families, and the menu appeals to picky kids (and parents who may need a beer after a long day of baseball).